PaperStrike/Pjax/README.md

 ### switchDOM

-This method accepts the URL string of a target document.
+This method accepts the URL string or the [Request][mdn-request-api] object to fetch.
+The response should contain the target document.

 It returns a promise that resolves when all the following steps have done: